syntialai/gotoba-be/docs/API Specs/WisataAPI.md

     "timestamp": "2020-11-15T22:55:40.110Z",
     "status": 401,
     "error": "Unauthorized",
-    "message": "Invalid Request: You are not allowed to access."
+    "message": "Invalid Request: You are not allowed to access.", "path": "/wisata/add"
 }
 ```